blocks/post-preview/README.md

 The module can be configured with several optional parameters passed to it's constructor.
 Here is the full list of options:

 ### `element`
-**(Required)** A DOM element, jQuery element, or selector string to refer to the placeholder element.
+**(Required)** A DOM element, jQuery element, or selector string to refer to the placeholder element which will be destroyed and replaced with the rendered template.

 ### `resource`
 **(Required)** A URL string of the preview resource to render into the template. ie  `'http://wordpress.sparkart.com/wp-json/posts/'+postID`